 I look forward to communicating with you in my next announcement.

 Welcoming students safely back this January: protecting your visa status

 You may have read that the US Immigration and Customs Enforcement announced that International students who are pursuing degrees in the United States will have to leave the country or risk deportation if their universities switch to online-only courses.

-From September we are safely welcoming students back to campus to maximize learning and address students’ holistic needs.
+We are safely welcoming students back to campus to maximize learning and address students’ holistic needs.
 This is in line with guidance from The Massachusetts Department of Elementary and Secondary Education, which recommends a full range of measures to protect school communities.

 If you are concerned or have any questions regarding your I-20 status with CATS Academy please do not hesitate to contact Ms. Amber Gunther (firstname.lastname@example.org).

 We understand how important it is to know your child will be safe with us throughout their studies at CATS Academy.
-As we look towards the new academic year, our academic and support teams are focused on the health and well-being of our students, and that is our biggest priority between now and September.
+As we look towards the new academic year, our academic and support teams are focused on the health and well-being of our students, and that is our biggest priority between now and January.
 We want our students to feel safe and confident about learning and living on our campuses.